Superunknown1103/sword-health/README.md

     - Because we have protected our api endpoints with token-based authentication, you will need to hit /login and generate a token to send in your authorization header before trying to access any of these protected endpoints.
 View the database to get a useable set of credentials.
     - The authenticate middleware function will ensure that your token is valid and check your role before allowing you to perform certain actions.
 Some restricted actions are viewing all tasks, which is reserved for manager-role users only.
 Technicians are also not allowed to update tasks that do not belong to them.
 Your token will store information about which user you are, preventing you from performing actions you're not permitted to do.
 Managers are allowed to do anything provided that the request they send is valid.
 For example, they cannot update a task with a mismatched technician_id.

-## TESTS
+## Tests

-    1. Tests for this project were written using Jest.
+    Tests for this project were written using Jest.
 You should be able to run `npm run test` and view their output.
 I have not written all possible tests but just enough to showcase I am able to use the Jest testing framework.
 Some additional tests can be written for getTasksByTechnicianId, updateTask and sendNotification.